CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 **The Data Commons provides services to manage, organize, preserve, publish, discover, and reuse data.**

-> -   Access discoverable and reusable data with metadata features and
+-   Access discoverable and reusable data with metadata features andfunctions
->     functions
-> -   Browse Community Released Data and data curated by CyVerse
+-   Browse Community Released Data and data curated by CyVerse
-> -   Easily publish data to the NCBI or directly to the CyVerse Data
+-   Easily publish data to the NCBI or directly to the CyVerse Data Commons
->     Commons

 #### Taking It Further